+'''

+-mtime n

+-mmin n

+Evaluates as true if the file modification time subtracted

+from the start time is n days (or minutes if -mmin is used)

+-name pattern

+-iname pattern

-''' -name pattern -iname pattern Evaluates as true if the basename of the file matches the pattern using standard file system globbing.
-If -iname is used then the match is case insensitive. -newer file Evaluates as true if the modification time of the current file is more recent than the modification time of the specified file.
+Evaluates as true if the basename of the file matches the

+pattern using standard file system globbing.

+If -iname is used then the match is case insensitive.

+-newer file

+Evaluates as true if the modification time of the current

+file is more recent than the modification time of the

+specified file.

+-nogroup

 Evaluates as true if the file does not have a valid group.

-Evaluates as true if the file does not have a valid owner. -perm [-lmode -perm [-]onum Evaluates as true if the file permissions match that specified.
-If the hyphen is specified then the expression shall evaluate as true if at least the bits specified match, otherwise an exact match is required.
-The mode may be specified using either symbolic notation, eg 'u=rwx,g+x+w' or as an octal number. -print -print0 Always evaluates to true.
-Causes the current pathname to be written to standard output.
-If the -print0 expression is used then an ASCII NULL character is appended.
+-nouser

+Evaluates as true if the file does not have a valid owner.

+-perm [-]mode

+-perm [-]onum

+Evaluates as true if the file permissions match that

+specified.
+If the hyphen is specified then the expression

+shall evaluate as true if at least the bits specified

+match, otherwise an exact match is required.

+The mode may be specified using either symbolic notation,

+eq 'u=rwx,q+x+w' or as an octal number.

+-print

+-print0

 Always evaluates to true.
-Causes the find command to not descend any further down this directory tree.
-Does not have any affect if the -depth expression is specified. -replicas n Evaluates to true if the number of file replicas is n. -size n[c] Evaluates to true if the file size in 512 byte blocks is n.
-If n is followed by the character 'c' then the size is in bytes. -type filetype Evaluates to true if the file type matches that specified.
-The following file type values are supported: 'd' (directory), 'l' (symbolic link), 'f' (regular file). -user username Evaluates as true if the owner of the file matches the specified user.
-The following operators are recognised: expression -a expression expression -and expression expression expression Logical AND operator for joining two expressions.
-Returns true if both child expressions return true.
-Implied by the juxtaposition of two expressions and so does not need to be explicitly specified.
-The second expression will not be applied if the first fails. ! expression -not expression Evaluates as true if the expression evaluates as false and vice-versa. expression -o expression expression -or expression Logical OR operator for joining two expressions.
-Returns true if one of the child expressions returns true.
-The second expression will not be applied if the first returns '''
+Causes the current pathname to be

+written to standard output.
+If the -print0 expression is

+used then an ASCII NULL character is appended.

+-prune

+Always evaluates to true.
+Causes the find command to not

+descend any further down this directory tree.
+Does not

+have any affect if the -depth expression is specified.

+-replicas n

+Evaluates to true if the number of file replicas is n.

+-size n[c]

+Evaluates to true if the file size in 512 byte blocks is n.

+If n is followed by the character 'c' then the size is in bytes.

+-type filetype

+Evaluates to true if the file type matches that specified.

+The following file type values are supported:

+'d' (directory), 'l' (symbolic link), 'f' (regular file).

+-user username

+Evaluates as true if the owner of the file matches the

+specified user.

+The following operators are recognised:

+expression -a expression

+expression -and expression

+expression expression

+Logical AND operator for joining two expressions.
+Returns

+true if both child expressions return true.
+Implied by the

+juxtaposition of two expressions and so does not need to be

+explicitly specified.
+The second expression will not be

+applied if the first fails.

+! expression

+-not expression

+Evaluates as true if the expression evaluates as false and

+vice-versa.

 '''

+'''

+expression -o expression

+expression -or expression

+Logical OR operator for joining two expressions.
+Returns

+true if one of the child expressions returns true.
+The

+second expression will not be applied if the first returns

 true.

 -help [cmd ...]: Displays help for given command or all commands if none

 is specified.

 -usage [cmd ...]: Displays the usage for given command or all commands if none

 is specified.

 Generic options supported are

+specify an application configuration file

 -conf <configuration file>

-specify an application configuration file

--D cproperty=value>

 use value for given property

+-D <property=value>

 -fs <local namenode:port>

 specify a namenode

--jt <local|jobtracker:port>
+-jt <local jobtracker:port>

 specify a job tracker

 -files <comma separated list of files>

 specify comma separated files to be copied to

 the map reduce cluster

--libjars <comma separated list of jars>

-specify comma separated jar files to include
+-libjars <comma separated list of jars> specify comma separated jar files to include

 in the classpath.

--archives <comma separated list of archives>
+-archives < comma separated list of archives >

 specify comma separated archives to be

 unarchived on the compute machines.

 The general command line syntax is

 bin/hadoop command [genericOptions] [commandOptions]

 '''